 New Mexico has multiple county jails that tend to quickly get inmates out of their facilities when it becomes apparent the person in their custody is at death’s door, deaths that otherwise might not be considered “in” a jail setting.

 Jail deaths get tricky, as does how to count them.
 Suicides count.
 Many “natural” deaths should count as well as lack of medical attention can exacerbate or cause death, including from cirrhosis.

 A project by Oregon Public Broadcasting, KUOW and the Northwest News Network is setting out to track deaths in the northwest.
 Their description of jail deaths (for a dataset that it does not appear they have released) put it this way:

 This dataset includes people who died behind bars and those who died after being taken from jail to health care facilities.
 It consists of both official “in-custody” death records and inmate deaths that did not meet that specific definition.
 The number of inmate deaths in this data is likely an undercount.

 Our database (like Fatal Encounters, a Google Sheet) includes those who died behind prison and jail bars as well as those who died after being taken from a detention facility to a health care facility.
 This also means suicides and those who died in police lock-ups as well as deaths from cirrhosis and other illnesses caused by long-term drug and alcohol use.

-We comb lawsuits, media reports and file records requests to find these deaths but many fall through the cracks and we need your help to track them all.
+We comb through lawsuits and media reports and file records requests to find these deaths but many fall through the cracks and we need your help to track them all.
 Many of the names on the spreadsheet are missing, as Reuters was not able to obtain them.
 We are filing records requests to find those missing names.